NickDubelman/sql-table-sync/README.md

 - `password` is the password for the database connection.
 - `port` is the port for the database connection.
 - `db` is the name of the database.

+#### Default Source

+In the `defaults` section, you can specify `source`.
+This specifies the default db connection parameters (DSN, host, port, etc) but does NOT include the table-- so each job must still specify a `source.table`.

+> [!WARNING]
+> When using `defaults.source`, you must still specify a `source.table` for each job.

+#### Default Targets

+In the `defaults` section, you can specify `targets`.
+This allows you to omit the `targets` section in each job definition.
+This can only be used if each target table has the same name as the source table.

+> [!WARNING]
+> When using `defaults.targets`, each target table must have the same name as the source table.

 ## Sync Algorithm